mramanathan/apache_buildmon/README.md

 ### Example code for mysql connect and store build data taken from builds.apache.org
 ### project name and it'surl is the build data extracted using jenkinsapi

+### 1-Jun-2016:

+### Same as above, now included build id and url as well, in a separate mysql table.